lotanaharoni/Image-Blending-Project/README.md

 ## Language

-This static library is written in C++.
+This static library is written in Python.
 <br>

 ## Introduction